ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 This is because we haven't changed `lib/hello.mli`.
 Since it does not list `mundo`, it is therefore private.

-## Installing and Using Modules from a Package
+## Installing and Using Modules From a Package

 OCaml has an active community of open-source contributors.
 Most projects are available using the opam package manager, which you installed in the [Install OCaml](/docs/up-and-ready) tutorial.
-The following section shows how to install and use a package from opam's open-source repository.
+The following section shows you how to install and use a package from opam's open-source repository.

 To illustrate this, let's turn our `hello` project into a web server using [Anton Bachin](https://github.com/aantron)'s [Dream](https://aantron.github.io/dream/) web framework.
 First install the `dream` package with this command:
 ```shell